 In preparation for the approval of a new Business Plan covering the period 2018-2021, the Authority carried out extensive consultation of members and staff including five staff workshops in August/September 2017, updates at staff meetings and the Resources, Audit and Performance Committee and a combined members/staff workshop session on 18 January 2018 as well as sharing with stakeholders on the Partnership Plan Leadership Group.
 This extensive consultation was invaluable in identifying the priorities and objectives to be included in the Plan over the next three years and responding proactively to future challenges and opportunities affecting the New Forest National Park.
-The annual Work Programme which sits under the Business Plan, presents an account and assessment of the Authority's activities, alongside the Authority's purposes and duty of Protect, Enjoy, Prosper and Aiming for Excellence.
+The annual Work Programme which sits under the Business Plan, presents an account and assessment of the Authority's activities, alongside the separate reports of its financial position and performance and are aligned to the Authority's purposes and duty of Protect, Enjoy, Prosper and Aiming for Excellence.
 Progress is monitored regularly by Executive Board and the Resources, Audit and Performance Committee.
 Particular attention is paid to the actions included in the Work